rileyzzz/devblog/_posts/2020-11-23-reverse-engineering-twinkles-pfx.markdown

 After a few matrix and quaternion headaches, I think I came up with a pretty neat way of rendering the particles without breaking the metaphorical performance bank.
 Rather than processing each particle quad on the CPU, I decided to handle particle geometry through OpenGL entirely!
 Instead of sending oriented triangle data to the GPU each frame or using the dreaded fixed function pipeline (*the horror*), I send the data initially to the GPU as a batch of particles (disguised as GL_POINTS vertices), each with a layout that contains all of the details of the particle's type (world position, rotation, size, etc).
-When the GPU receives these particles, they're then sent to a really cool geometry shader, which, based on the view and projection matrices, transforms the single point into a triangle strip primitive that can face the camera, face the velocity, face down, or billboard (you may notice a similarity here to the tfx particle type enum :) ).
+When the GPU receives these particles, they're then sent to a really cool geometry shader, which, using the view and projection matrices and some really cool cross product math, transforms the single point into a triangle strip primitive that can face the camera, face the velocity, face down, or billboard (you may notice a similarity here to the tfx particle type enum :) ).
 All of this has the effect of a crazy performance boost, and it only costs one draw call per emitter!
 (I'm super proud)

 [learnopengl]: https://learnopengl.com/